austenc/habitgrid/README.md

 -   [x] Build remove photo feature
 -   [x] Make the photo circle a component of its own so they both update when it changes
 -   [x] Add change password feature
+-   [x] Fixed create form bug
--   [ ] Paginate habits index page with livewire
+-   [x] Paginate habits index page with livewire

 ## Future Streams (suggestions chat?)